Gubbsy/ShaderTester/README.md

 ##### Shader Loader
 * Loads shader files and creates a shader.

+#### OBJ Reader
+* Parse file extracting Vertex data: normals, vertices, colours, indices, materials and construct a model.
+  * Construct a new Object upon reaching a new object identifier 'o'.
+  * Construct a new Mesh upon reaching a use material identifier 'usemtl'.
+  * All meshes are added to their respective object, with objects then being added to the model.

 #### Model
 * Holds a vector of objects that compose a model